IACD has consultative status with the United Nations.

 IACD members outside the UN in New York during the High Level Political Forum on the SDGs, July 2016.

-Our work linking with the UN is led by Board members Anastasia Crickley, from Ireland and Tony Kimbowa from Uganda, together with New York based member Esther Farmer.
+Our work linking with the UN is led by Board members Anastasia Crickley, from Ireland and Tony Kimbowa from Uganda, together with New York based members Esther Farmer and Randy Adams (Past Vice President) and John Stansfield from New Zealand.
+The IACD President, Paul Lachapelle, is an ex officio member of this committee.
 Anastasia chairs IACD’s International Relations Committee.

-Other international bodies we worked with in 2016 include the World Bank
+Other international bodies we engage with include the World Bank.

 In 2016, IACD’s President, Charlie McConnell and members met with one of the World Bank’s Vice Presidents Annette Dixon to discuss the Bank’s support for community-led development around the SDGs.